Best Fashion & Apparel PLM Software in 2026

 Considerations

-Limited depth — Production management and supplier tools are basic at the entry price point.
+Lighter depth - Production management and supplier tools are more basic at the entry price point.

 Uphance tries to bridge the gap between PLM and ERP, offering product lifecycle management alongside order management, invoicing, and light accounting features.
 For brands that want a single system for both product development and business operations, this combined approach has appeal.